 While many gardeners are tempted to grow as many edible plants as they can, and others love to plant many perennial flowers, sometimes we're just doing our best to maintain a healthy lawn.
 A large lawn can surely be time-consuming and expensive in terms of care and upkeep, but small areas of lawn can be manageable and add a nice neutral area between flower beds and other landscaping features.
 Lawns are also great for kids and pets for playing and lounging, or a game of croquet, bocce or badminton.

 Planting a lawn for the first time can be daunting.
 Most lawns contain plants other than grass, including invasive weeds that can take over (like ground ivy or crabgrass).
-But you can remove these weeds and add some new soil and plant grass seed to start over.
-Once you've selected your grass seed and prepared your soil, then plant your seed, the next and in many ways most important step is watering your grass seed.
-If freshly planted grass seed isn't watered properly, it won't germinate and you'll have to replant it.
+But you can remove these weeds, add some new soil, and plant grass seed to start over.
+Once you've selected your grass seed and prepared your soil, then plant your seed.
+For best results, water the area for 2-3 days prior to planting seeds to a depth of 6 to 8 inches.
+Seeds need moisture to germinate, and pre-watering makes an hospitable environment for newly-sown seeds.
+Sow the seeds.
+The next, and in many ways most important step, is watering your grass seed.
+If freshly planted grass seed isn't watered properly, it won't germinate, and you'll have to replant it.

-The best time to plant grass seed is in mid spring, after danger of frost and before it gets too hot: this timing offers the best conditions for germination and growth.
+The best time to plant grass seed depends on what you're planting.
+Sow cool-season grass seed, like fescue, ryegrass, and Kentucky bluegrassm in fall.
+Plant warm-season grass seed, like bermuda and zoysia, in mid spring, after danger of frost and before it gets too hot: this timing offers the best conditions for germination and growth.
 That said, you may find you have to plan later in the season for various reasons, such as construction of landscaping projects.
 Also it's not uncommon to overseed your lawn in the late summer or early autumn to fill in bare spots.
 In any case, proper watering will be key to successful growth.

 Rain or Sprinkler?